nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rights

-Describes mandate that gives power to agent(s) to represent a legal entity trough a post in a legal entity.
+Describes mandate that gives power to agent(s) to represent a legal entity alone or jointly trough a post(s) in a legal entity.
 Signatory rights can be defined as free text or structured as machine readable signatory rules.

 ## Signatory rule

 Structured rules that dictate the combination of posts, roles and agents to whom the representation power is granted.
-Rules can be used to define signatory rights that are granted alone or jointly.
+Rules can be used to structure signatory rights that can be granted alone to an individual agent or jointly for group of agents.
 The rule is interpreted jointly if it points to multiple posts using restriction properties.
-For example one of from one post and majority of from another post in the legal entity.

 ## Post